 If you’re stuck in a similar situation and looking for trained counselors to help you resolve these issues, Bonobology’s panel of experienced and licensed therapists is only a click away.

 Now that you know how to fix a toxic relationship, it’s time to grab this bull by its horns and rein it in.
 While your desire to work on a relationship so fraught with issues is commendable, you must bear in mind that no love can take precedence over your well-being.

 If things don’t work out despite your best effort, leaving is always a choice.
 One that you must make without any guilt or remorse.

 You are constantly manipulated, controlled, gaslighted, stonewalled and emotionally abused in a toxic relationship.
 You do not feel any kind of love and care but you feel you are still in the relationship just out of habit.

-Counselling can help heal a toxic relationship.
-But not everyone goes for counselling or take steps to deal with a toxic relationship.
-In that case they opt out of a toxic relationship.
+Counseling can help heal a toxic relationship.
+Therapists use different techniques to help you understand issues and figure out ways to handle them.
+But not everyone goes for therapy or takes steps to deal with a toxic relationship.
+In that case, they leave the relationship.

 A toxic person can change.
 If the reasons for their toxicity, which mostly stem from their childhood issues, are addressed, then they can change.
 But it’s not an easy road.
 It can take a long time to get rid of behavior patterns formed at an early age.